 The Message Analyzer BSV model supports the following operations when acquiring input data:

 Browse for data sources — you can browse for and load data from one or more data sources, such as saved trace and log files.
-See Targeting Saved Data as Input Sources for more information.
+See Targeting Saved Data as an Input Source for more information.

-Capture message data — you can capture new message data live by selecting one of the Message Analyzer default Trace Scenarios.
+Capture message data — you can capture new message data live by selecting one of the Message Analyzer default Trace Scenarios, as described in Default Trace Scenarios.
 You can also select one or more system ETW Providers to create a unique provider configuration and resulting captured message set for a Live Trace Session; or you can select ETW Providers to add to the predefined configuration of a default Trace Scenario to enhance the scope of data capture.
 See Capturing Message Data for more information.

 Moreover, the data selection aspect of the BSV model that extends to capturing data live enables you to choose specific data that you want your Live Trace Session to capture, for example, with the use of any of the following: